Residence Permits for Individuals with "Duldung"

 Where can I find advice and support?

 A counselling centre or law firm can inform you about your options- and help you with your application for a residence permit.
-Please note that services of law firms can be quite costly.
+Please note that the services of law firms can be pretty costly.
 But you can find counselling centres nearby on our Local Information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres in your area.
+You can enter the name of your city and search for asylum, residence or legal counselling centres in your area.

 Important

-If you meet almost all the requirements for a specific residence permit for tolerated persons (people with “Duldung”) while missing only one or two, you should seek advice from a counselling centre or a lawyer: under certain conditions, there may still be some ways to obtain the residence permit.
+If you meet almost all the requirements for a specific residence permit for tolerated persons but are missing one or two, make sure to seek advice from a counselling centre or law firm.
+In certain cases, there may still be a solution.